rileyfletch/personal-website/README.md

-# personal-website
-My personal portfolio website
+New personal portfolio with Next.js

-currently under construction being rewritten

-stack: react-ts/vite, react router, tailwindcss